Family being together and laughing

 At surface level, life insurance is very simple: After someone who owns life insurance passes away, their policy pays cash to a designated person (or people).
 Easy, right?
 But digging deeper into life insurance, things get more complex.
 When shopping for policies, you may encounter unfamiliar words and phrases that leave you feeling confused and frustrated.

-That’s why, in celebration of Life Insurance Awareness Month, we’re sharing this glossary of important life insurance terms you should know.
+That’s why, in celebration of Life Insurance Awareness Month, we’re sharing this glossary of important life insurance glossary terms you should know.
 When you know the lingo, you’ll be able to choose life insurance policies confidently, helping to ensure your family’s security and your peace of mind.

-Accelerated death benefit: This allows a life insurance policyowner to receive a portion of their death benefit from their insurance company ahead of their death.
+This allows a life insurance policyowner to receive a portion of their death benefit from their insurance company ahead of their death.
 Policies vary but typically the policyholder must be terminally ill.
 An accelerated death benefit doesn’t need to be repaid, but the amount taken in advance is deducted when the death benefit is paid.

-Beneficiary: This is the person named in the policy to receive the insurance proceeds at the death of the insured.
+This is the person named in the policy to receive the insurance proceeds at the death of the insured.
 Anyone can be named as a beneficiary, but it’s often a close family member.
 More than one beneficiary can be named on a life insurance policy.

-Benefit riders: These are extra benefits that a policyholder can buy to add on to a life insurance policy.
+These are extra benefits that a policyholder can buy to add on to a life insurance policy.
 Think of them as optional upgrades that provide extra protection and perks.
 For example, a waiver of premium rider waives premium payments if the policyholder becomes critically ill, seriously injured or physically impaired.

 Learn more: